dinocajic/sass/README.md

 # scss
-Using SASS Preprocessor to generate CSS
+Using the SASS Preprocessor to generate CSS

 The .scss file can be found in the css folder